brkarcher/brkarcher.github.io/condor.md

 Metal pounded on metal down the corridor.

-"I am damn well not, ma'am," Sam snarled, unable to contain herself in the urgency.
+"I'm damn well not, ma'am," Sam snarled, unable to contain herself in the urgency.
 "Contact, one full squad of battle armor, dead ahead on the hallway."

 "What the—" Fae's reply was cut off by the roar of rifle fire as four huge guns let loose in the corridor.
 Sparks rained down as the big bullets slammed into the column and then ricocheted haphazardly about the corridor.
-The rush of expelled gasses and a heavy sliding noise at the back end of each booming report gave away these guns as large, armor-mounted recoilless rifles, stabilized by the ejection of gaseous countermass and cycled by ponderous electrical autoloader. "—ack up here, NOW!"
+The rush of expelled gasses and a heavy sliding noise at the back end of each booming report gave away these guns as large, armor-mounted recoilless rifles, stabilized by the ejection of gaseous countermass and cycled by ponderous electrical autoloaders. "—ack up here, NOW!"

-"_Neg_, Lieutenant," Sam said.
-"They will not miss if I mount the ladder."
+"Negative, Lieutenant," Sam said.
+"They won't miss me on that ladder."
 She lowered herself to one knee, altering her target profile behind column in case a round got through it. _One, two, three, four, five..._

 The hallway filled with noise and sparks and death.
 They had failed to hit Sam again.
 She had been lucky—and she was getting sick of having to be lucky.